lightly-ai/lightly/docs/source/docker/configuration/configuration.rst

   # Access token, get it from app.lightly.ai.
   token: ''

+  worker:
-  # If specified, the docker is registered as a worker on the Lightly platform.
+    # If specified, the docker is started as a worker on the Lightly platform.
     worker_id: ''
+    # If True, the worker notifies that it is online even though another worker
+    # with the same worker_id is already online.
+    # This can be useful if that worker is actually offline but was not able to properly shutdown due to it crashing.
+    # If False and already a worker exists, the docker aborts.
+    force_start: True

   # Set to True to check whether installation was successful.
   sanity_check: False